Out nowThe Citation EconomyBuy on Amazon →

 Salesloft is one of the most recognised names in sales engagement.
 They have over 5,000 G2 reviews, a market-leading product, and thousands of enterprise customers.
 When buyers ask an AI to recommend a sales engagement platform, you'd expect them to dominate the response.

-Where the Score Breaks Down
+Where the Fundamentals Break Down

 The problem shows up in the technical and structural layers.